jchidley/jchidley.github.io/_drafts/2020-01-21-Arch-Linux-Installation.md

 ## Disk sizing and setup

-To get the block size of disks `blockdev --getsz /dev/sda`

-Smallest 2GB SD Card that I own: `3840000` 512 byte blocks
+To get the block size of disks `blockdev --getsz /dev/sda`: the smallest 2GB SD Card that I own has 3840000 512 byte blocks.

 To get progress of `sync` run `watch -d grep -e Dirty: -e Writeback: /proc/meminfo`